kbob/kerfburn/doc/dev/back-end.md

 ## Latencies and Priorities

 I don't know exactly how fast the motors will run.
-If they could hit 1000 mm/sec on a rapid movement, that would represent 78K steps per second, or an interrupt about every 12.7 microseconds.
+If they could hit 1000 mm/sec on a rapid movement, that would represent 78K microsteps per second, or an interrupt about every 12.7 microseconds.

 Serial receive latency is easier to calculate.
 There is no flow control and no buffering of the serial input.
 If the baud rate is